matrix-org/matrix-spec-proposals/proposals/2316-federation-data-loss-queries.md

 * A query string parameter `pdus` can be used to alter the response from event IDs to full event objects.
 * A query string parameter `limit_per_room=` specifies the maximum number of membership events to return per room.
-The
+The responding server may enforce its own upper limit on the number of events per room as well.

 ### Response
 200: An array of membership event IDs or events (depending on request) from the